zeenix/tomling/README.md

 and its dependencies. `tomling` was created specifically to avoid most of these dependencies by focusing completely on the parsing of `TOML` documents only.

+Having said that, some of the code (especially the low-level parsing code) is inspired (or in some cases, copied) from the `toml_edit` crate.

 ## Goals

 - Simple parser/deserializer API.